kailash-manasarovar/statement/docs/timeline/2023/april.md

 - Anyway, around this time, Maria is very stressed about the next year's assigned work from the Generalitat and keeps talking about how she is probably going to get a job at the superior conservatory in Valencia.
 - Knowing what I know now, it seems to me this would require some "enchufe", meaning a level of benevolence from those who can pull strings; i.e. Domingo.

+## Followed on the beach

+- I go for a walk on the Las Marinas beach one Sunday afternoon.
+- I'm feeling anxious and I'm constantly thinking about the trumpet teacher.
+- I "bump" into two young girls when my hat flies off and they hand it back to me.
+I wonder if the girls pulled my hat off.
+- I hold my scarf up to the air.
+It has a picture of an emoji sun on it.
+- I'm supposed to think these are his daughters.
+I do think it's a possibility.
+Not now.

 ## Twitter communications

 - I knew the trumpet teacher was looking at my tweets, even though he had blocked me.
 Back then, this was possible on Twitter.